lostlostlost/lostlostlost/index.md

 layout: page
 ---

-I am an experimental filmmaker, projectionist and lecturer in artistic research.
-I am interested in analogue filmmaking as artistic practice and emancipatory aesthetic politics, in open source technology and the ethics of sharing.
+I am an experimental filmmaker, projectionist and lecturer/researcher.
+I am interested in analog filmmaking as artistic practice and emancipatory aesthetic politics, in open source technology and the ethics of sharing.
 I programmed this homepage myself with the open-source program jekyll, please enjoy all its flaws!

 If you want to get in touch, write me a <a href="mailto:lostlostlost@posteo.net">mail</a>

 <img class="solo" src="./assets/img/CosmaGrosser_Projektionist_small.JPG" title=""/><br>

 # News

+2024-04-04 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, Onion City Experimental Film Festival

+2024-12-04 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, K3 Film Festival

+2023-11-19 <strong>Guest Lecture:</strong> "FROM EMULSION TO ALGORITHM.
+Handmade Film Practices in a Post-Digital Age", University of Klagenfurt

+2024-11-14 <strong>Screening:</strong> Earth Water Motor II, Analogica

+2024-11-14 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, Experimental Superstars

+2024-10-17 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, Antimatter Media Art

+2024-10-15 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, BIDEODROMO International Experimental Film and Video Festival

+2022-10-01 <strong>Grant:</strong> 3-month filmmaking stipend, BMKÖS Federal Ministry of Culture

+2024-09-19 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, Cindependent Film Festival

+2024-09-19 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, Peripheries Experimental Film & Video Festival

+2024-09-11 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, Chicago Underground Film Festival

 2024-07-24 <strong>Screening:</strong> The Act Of Not Seeing With One's Own Eyes, Revelation Perth International Film Festival